Macrometacorp/docs/docs/photoniq/p3/view-p3-audit-log.md

 The following fields list information about the audit log lines:

 - **URL** - The URL the log line applies to.
-- **Status** - The status at the time of logging.
-Possible statuses are Success, Failed, and XXX.
+- **Status** - The status at the time of logging, either Success or Failed.
 - **Timestamp** - The time the status was logged.
 - **Policy Name** - The name of the policy that the logged status applies to.